CRC-SI/atlas/developers.md

 `/src`          | The source code of the Atlas library.
 `/test`         | Unit and integration tests of the Atlas library.

+For more detailed information about the Atlas managers, consult the [JSDocs][atlas-jsdocs].

 ## Building

 Atlas uses [Grunt][grunt] to automate the build process, and Grunt requires the [Node package